Positivity of Mass in Higher Dimensions: Introduction

-For $3+1$ dimensional spacetimes, the proof in \cite{PSW} proceeds by constructing a ``fastest causal curve'' between a generator, $\Lambda^-$, of past null infinity (denoted $\mathcal{I}^-$) and a generator, $\Lambda^+$, of future null infinity (denoted $\mathcal{I}^+$).
-We say that a causal (i.e. nowhere spacelike) curve is ``faster'' than some other if it departs $\mathcal{I}^-$ no earlier and arrives at $\mathcal{I}^+$ no later.
+For $3+1$ dimensional spacetimes, the argument in \cite{PSW}, which we now outline, proceeds by constructing a \textit{fastest causal curve} between a generator, $\Lambda^-$, of past null infinity (denoted $\mathcal{I}^-$) and a generator, $\Lambda^+$, of future null infinity (denoted $\mathcal{I}^+$).
+A causal (i.e. nowhere spacelike) curve is said to be \textit{faster} than some other if it departs $\mathcal{I}^-$ no earlier and arrives at $\mathcal{I}^+$ no later.
 A fastest causal curve (if it exists) is defined to be such that no other causal curve is faster.

 In order to specify the generator $\Lambda^+$, we specify some radial, outgoing, future pointing, Minkowski-null direction\footnote{We follow Penrose's ``abstract index notation'' where Latin indices label the rank of a tensor, while Greek indices denote the components of a tensor in some co-ordinate basis.} $k^a$.
-We then define $\Lambda^+$ to be the intersection of $\mathcal{I}^+$ with the set of null geodesics whose tangent vector asymptotes towards this direction at future null infinity.
-We similarly define $\Lambda^-$ as the intersection of $\mathcal{I}^-$ with the set of null geodesics with tangent vector asymptoting to $-k^a$ at past null infinity.
+We then define $\Lambda^+$ to be the intersection of $\mathcal{I}^+$ with the union of all null geodesics whose future pointing tangent vector asymptotes towards this direction at future null infinity.
+We similarly define $\Lambda^-$ as the intersection of $\mathcal{I}^-$ with the union of all null geodesics with future pointing tangent vector asymptoting to $k^a$ at past null infinity.
 In this paper we will restrict attention to a quasi-Cartesian frame (Definition \ref{defn:quasicart}) and choose co-ordinates $(x_0,x_1,...,x_D)$ such that $k^a$ has components $k^\mu=(1,0,...,0,1)$ in this frame.

-The key Lemma in \cite{PSW} is Lemma III.2.1.
-This gives an estimate of the ``time of flight" along a curve comprised of the union of two null geodesics joined at a point\footnote{Note that our choice of co-ordinates such that $k^\mu=(1,0,...,0,1)$ ensures our curve must pass through such a point.
-We are using the ``mostly plus'' signature (-,+,...,+).} with $x_D=0$ and with endpoints on $\Lambda^\pm$.
-The time of flight is defined to be the retarded time of arrival on $\Lambda^+$ minus the advanced time of departure from $\Lambda^-$ (where these are defined using the Hamilton-Jacobi functions describing null geodesics with endpoints on $\mathcal{I}^+$ and $\mathcal{I}^-$ respectively - see \cite{PSW}).
-This quantity is shown to behave asymptotically like
+The key lemma in \cite{PSW} is Lemma III.2.1.
+This gives an estimate of the \textit{time of flight} along a curve consisting of the union of two null geodesics joined at a point\footnote{Note that our choice of co-ordinates such that $k^\mu=(1,0,...,0,1)$ ensures our curve must pass through such a point.} with $x_D=0$ and with endpoints on $\Lambda^\pm$.
+The time of flight is defined to be the retarded time of arrival on $\Lambda^+$ minus the advanced time of departure from $\Lambda^-$ (where these are defined using the Hamilton-Jacobi functions describing null geodesics with endpoints on $\mathcal{I}^+$ and $\mathcal{I}^-$ respectively).
+It is argued that this quantity behaves asymptotically like